Roxanne (film): Plot

 Charlie "C.D."
-Bales is the intelligent, witty, charismatic and athletic fire chief of the small town of Nelson where he is well liked by the town residents.
+Bales is the intelligent, witty, charismatic, and athletic fire chief of the small town of Nelson, where he is well-liked by the town residents.
 Nevertheless, he is sensitive about his abnormally large nose, which most of the town knows not to mention in front of him.
-When the beautiful Roxanne Kowalski, an astronomy PhD student, arrives to stay in town over the summer while searching for a passing comet, he, and many others, are drawn to her.
+When the beautiful Roxanne Kowalski, an astronomy PhD student, arrives to stay in town over the summer while searching for a passing comet, he and many others are drawn to her.
 However, he believes she would never be attracted to him because of his nose.
 Though Roxanne adores him as a friend, she is physically attracted to Chris McConnell, a handsome but dimwitted fireman newly recruited into C.D.'s bumbling and slow-learning team.

-After seeing Chris buy a book by Sartre for a friend, she assumes he is deeply intelligent and asks C.D. to approach him on her behalf.
+After seeing Chris buy a book by philosopher Jean-Paul Sartre for a friend, Roxanne assumes he is deeply intelligent and asks C.D. to approach him on her behalf.
 When Chris hears of her interest, he feels ill as women intimidate him.
-He tries to write her a letter but takes all day with little result.
+He tries to write her a letter, but takes all day with little result.
 He then convinces C.D. to write it with prose that successfully woos Roxanne.
 When told Roxanne wants to meet up, a nerve-wracked Chris insists C.D. help him seem equally brilliant in person.
 He arrives at Roxanne's wearing concealed earphones that relay C.D.'s words.
-When the equipment fails, Chris bungles it by objectifying Roxanne and she furiously ends their date.
-He begs C.D. for help and, as Chris is unable to relay what C.D. prompts, C.D. obscures himself behind a tree and confesses his true feelings of love for Roxanne while pretending to be Chris.
-His words touch Roxanne and she invites Chris inside her home to make love, much to C.D.'s chagrin.
+When the equipment fails, Chris bungles it by objectifying Roxanne, and she furiously ends their date.
+He begs C.D. for help, and, as Chris is unable to relay what C.D. prompts him to say, C.D. hides behind a tree and confesses his true feelings of love for Roxanne while pretending to be Chris.
+His words touch Roxanne, and she invites Chris inside her home to have sex, much to C.D.'s chagrin.